dfinity/canister_fuzzing/README.md

 - **`fuzzer.rs`**: Defines `FuzzerState`, which holds the `PocketIc` instance and information about all canisters under test.
 - **`orchestrator.rs`**: Defines the `FuzzerOrchestrator` trait.
 You implement this trait to create a fuzzing harness.
 The `run()` method handles the entire `libafl` setup and execution loop.
 - **`instrumentation.rs`**: Contains the logic to parse a Wasm file and inject coverage-tracking instrumentation.
 The `instrument_wasm_for_fuzzing` function is called during the `init` phase of your fuzzer.
+- **`instrumentation.rs`**: Contains the logic to parse a Wasm file and inject coverage-tracking instrumentation.
+The `instrument_wasm_for_fuzzing` function is called during the `init` phase of your fuzzer.
+It supports a configurable history size for more flexible coverage tracking.
 - **`util.rs`**: Provides helper functions, such as `read_canister_bytes` to load Wasm from paths specified by environment variables.
   Wasm from a path, which can be specified directly or via an environment variable.